falconair/nodefix/README.markdown

 An implementation of the [FIX (Financial Information Exchange) protocol](http://en.wikipedia.org/wiki/Financial_Information_eXchange).

-Currently the implementation is pre-alpha.
-It is not even close to working.
+Currently the implementation is pre-beta.
+It is close to working.

 ### Test {Server,Client}: